 But if your relationship with one person is affecting your relationship with many others, then that’s not what you want.

-Your dating life is one part of who you are, and it should intervene with the other parts.
+Any person giving you sound dating and relationship advice will tell that your dating life is one part of who you are, and it should intervene with the other parts.
 Your family and social circle are equally as important and shouldn’t be left behind for one person.

 If your partner controls every aspect of you and your relationship, not healthy.

-An abusive relationship isn’t the only one where there is only physical abuse.
+Love and relationship advice experts state that an abusive relationship isn’t the only one where there is only physical abuse.

 An abusive relationship can be anything from mental torture, constant doubting and lack of trust, a constant source of stress and a lack of attention/affection.

-Dating is usually a kick-start for most marriages or long-term relationships.
+Couples dating is usually a kick-start for most marriages or long-term relationships.
 Which is why it is so important.
 You should make the most out of the dating life, since you’re carefree and have lesser responsibilities in this time.
 Just make sure not to hurt someone or get yourself hurt!

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.